Stimulus Check Latest: Will You Get A Fourth Relief Payment?

 All of this voiced support keeps the possibility of another round of stimulus checks — or recurring stimulus checks — alive.
 It doesn’t make them likely, however.
 And there are a number of reasons why.

 Vaccinations are progressing steadily.
 Adults and those at least 16 years old are now eligible to be inoculated in all 50 states.
 Three different options are available to the public again since the pause has been lifted on the Johnson & Johnson vaccine.
-Actually putting needles in arms will take more time, even as supply catches up to demand.
-Americans have received over 237 million doses, with 43.3 percent of the population having received at least one dose and 30 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of well over two million doses per day.
+Actually putting needles in arms will take more time, even since supply has caught up to demand.
+Americans have received over 251 million doses, with 45 percent of the population having received at least one dose and 32.8 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of under two million doses per day.

 With vaccinations rising, the economy is showing additional signs of recovery as well.
-State and local economies are reopening, as restrictions loosen.
+State and local governments are loosening restrictions, and economies continue to reopen.
 Hiring has picked up in some sectors.
 The average for new unemployment claims over four weeks continues to push downward.
 Consumer confidence continues to climb, reaching its highest level since the start of the pandemic.
-Consumers are also generally optimistic about business conditions and the job market.
+Consumers are also generally optimistic about business conditions and the job market and increasingly intend to take vacations.

 In Nersisyan’s view, “let’s see if people still need more assistance.
 Let’s see how the economy’s doing as things keep opening up and the vaccination rates go up and things go back to some sense of normal.
 And let’s see where the unemployment numbers are.
 Are people still running behind on their rents and mortgages and so on?
 And based on that, let’s decide whether we need to inject more spending into the economy.
 I would say wait and see right now.”